rtmrtmrtmrtm/fate/README.md

 qso-trace.txt will contain the text of signals you have selected with control-A.

-Missing: automatic choice of a transmit audio frequency that's not in use; decoding and transmitting compound call-signs; speeds other than Normal; indication of input audio level.
+Missing: decoding and transmitting compound call-signs; speeds other than Normal; indication of input audio level.

 Robert Morris, AB1HL